Go To Top

 • Create a healthy buffer zone.
 Follow at a greater distance and avoid busy parts of town and busy times of day.

 • Sharpen skills.
-Defensive driver classes and behind the wheel refresher courses can sharpen your skills and lead to lower insurance rates.
+Defensive driver classes and behind-the-wheel refresher courses can sharpen your skills and lead to lower insurance rates.

 • Maintain your vehicle.
-Regular inspections and tune-ups reduce the chance of roadside break-downs.
+Regular inspections and tune-ups reduce the chance of roadside breakdowns.

 State laws specific to senior drivers